Last updated on May 2, 2023.

 Additional Unknown Chemicals

 There are many chemicals and ingredients that are not tested for and not regulated by the EPA and FDA.
-While this may seem surprising, the standard operating procedure in the United States is to allow the chemical to be used until a known hazard is not only discovered, but proven.
+While this may seem surprising, the standard operating procedure in the United States is to allow a chemical to be used until a known hazard is not only discovered, but proven.
 Essentially, chemicals are innocent until proven guilty.

 Exposure through Manufacturing

-Anyone who lives near or works in polystyrene manufacturing sites are at risk of even greater health problems due to respiratory exposure.
+Anyone who lives near or works in polystyrene manufacturing sites is at risk of even greater health problems due to respiratory exposure.
 The Clean Water Action organization noted that “occupational exposure to Styrene increases [the] risk of lymphoma, leukemia, lung tumors, pancreatic cancer, urinary bladder cancer, prostate cancer, and colorectal cancer.
-High rates of neurotoxicological effects have been reported in workers,” as well as decreased sperm counts.”7 These plants also emit a toxic and volatile gas called pentane, often used as a blowing agent in the production of polystyrene.
+High rates of neurotoxicological effects have been reported in workers,” as well as decreased sperm counts.7 These plants also emit a toxic and volatile gas called pentane, often used as a blowing agent in the production of polystyrene.

 What You Can Do

 Last, polystyrene is the most common type of #6 plastic and is largely not recyclable because of food contamination.
 In Part 3, I will cover the problems with recycling and the environmental damage polystyrene causes.
-Thank you for reading, and please subscribe!
+Thank you for reading, and please share and subscribe!

 “Styrene,” Report on Carcinogens, 14th Edition, National Toxicology Program, Department of Health and Human Services.